mamaral/Neon/README.md

 # Neon

-### Build your user interfaces like a boss, in Swift.
+### Build dynamic and beautiful user interfaces like a boss, with Swift.

+Neon is built around how user interfaces are naturally designed - primary views are anchored to the sides / corners of the screen, and secondary views are laid out relative to them.
+Views expand and shrink to fill the screen, so building dynamic layouts that look great on the smallest phones all the way up to biggest tablets is quick and easy.
+No more springs and struts.
+No more whacky visual format language.
+No more auto layout contraints.
+We're not robots, so why should we build our UIs like we are?
-More will be coming very soon, stay tuned!

-#### In the meantime, here's an intentionally convoluted example to show how easy it is to build very complex and dynamic layouts with Neon.
+#### More will be coming very soon, so stay tuned!
+In the meantime, here's an intentionally convoluted example to show how easy it is to build very complex and dynamic layouts with Neon.
 The following was created with only *20 lines of code*.
 That's one line of code per view!

 ![Demo](Screenshots/demo.gif)

-## The Fundamentals

-Neon is built around how user interfaces are naturally designed - primary views are anchored to the sides / corners of the screen, and secondary views are laid out relative to them.

 ---